AreebAbdulGhani76/Internship-Task1/README.md

  3) The Decision Tree model is easy to understand, while Logistic Regression gives more consistent results.
  4) Cleaning missing data and converting categorical values into numbers improves the model’s accuracy.

+## Task3:
+📌 Task Objective

+The objective of this project is to predict whether a bank customer is likely to leave (churn) based on their personal, financial, and account-related information.
+Early identification of churn helps banks take preventive actions to retain customers.

+## 🛠️ Approach
+## 1️⃣ Data Cleaning & Preparation

+# Removed non-informative columns (CustomerId, Surname)
+# Checked and handled data types
+# Separated features and target variable

+## 2️⃣ Categorical Data Encoding

+Gender encoded using Label Encoding
+Geography encoded using One-Hot Encoding
+Ensured all features were numerical for model training

+## 3️⃣ Feature Scaling

+Applied StandardScaler
+Scaling was necessary because SVM is sensitive to feature magnitudes

+## 4️⃣ Model Training

+Used Support Vector Machine (SVM) for supervised classification Applied RBF kernel for non-linear decision boundaries Split data into training and testing sets (80/20)

+## 5️⃣ Model Evaluation

+Evaluated performance using:

+1) Accuracy
+2) Confusion Matrix
+3) Classification Report (Precision, Recall, F1-score)

+## 6️⃣ Feature Importance Analysis

+# Since SVM does not provide built-in feature importance:

+Used Linear SVM coefficients OR
+Permutation Importance to analyze influential features Identified key drivers of customer churn

+## 📈 Results & Insights

+1) Age is one of the most influential factors in churn prediction
+2) Balance significantly impacts churn likelihood
+3) Inactive customers are more likely to leave the bank
+4) Customers from certain geographical regions show higher churn rates